amangupta3608/Dictionary/README.md

 🧱 Folder Structure
 Dictionary/
-  TrieNode.java // Defines each Trie node
-  DictionaryTrie.java // Trie logic: insert, search
-  DictionaryApp.java // Main runner with CLI
-  list.txt // Word list used as dictionary
+  -TrieNode.java (Defines each Trie Node) -DictionaryTrie.java (Trie logic: insert, search) -DictionaryApp.java (Main runner with Command-Line Interface) -list.txt (Word list used as dictionary)

 📥 Input Format
 - File: `list.txt`
-  - Place this file in the **project root directory**.
+  - Place this file in the project root directory.
   - Each line should contain one valid word.

 🚀 How to Run